Couples Therapy is for Chumps. Stay Stuck Instead.

 You want to stay stuck in couples therapy but you don’t know how?
 Let’s face it.
-Couples Therapy is just a giant pain in the ass.
-They flat out expect way too much from you and refuse to accept the fact that you are already doing the best you can.
+Couples Therapy is just a giant irritation.
+Your partner, the therapist, they flat out expect way too much from you and refuse to accept the fact that you are already doing the best you can.
 You can never make them happy anyway so what’s the use?

 The real danger is that if you really start getting curious about why you’re both so unhappy, you might suffer a spasm of painful personal and relational growth.
 Who needs more pain?
 How can you avoid painful growth and plant your feet in comfortable ambivalence?

 Here are 11 great ways to make sure you stay stuck in couples therapy and defy any efforts by your partner or even your couples therapist to make you change.